Ready to make a difference in the world?

 Goats Work!
-Introductory Class paints the big picture of how we US citizens with our current land practices and policies and the unintended consequences, find ourselves at a crucial time where we have cornered ourselves into the vast problems of land degradation, erosion, weeds, water disasters, soils depletion, pollution, plant species shift, etc.
+Introductory Class paints the big picture of how we U.S. citizens with our current land practices and policies and the unintended consequences, find ourselves at a crucial time where we must question how we value land.
+We have cornered ourselves into the vast problems of fire mitigation, water shortage crisis, land degradation, erosion, carbon sequestration, weed issues, water disasters, soil depletion, pollution, plant species shift, etc.

 Goat-powered landscaping to heal the soil

-This class is a stand-alone four-day introductory class that presents a conceptual overview of how we got ourselves into the problem of land abuse and how we’re going to get out of it.
-The takeaway philosophy and understanding of how to use large traveling goat herds to:
+This class is a stand-alone introductory class that presents a conceptual overview to us understand.
+The takeaway philosophy is how to use a large traveling goat herd to:

-- Re-shape landscapes impacted by harmful agricultural and livestock practices
+- Re-shape landscapes impacted by human activities and extreme weather events

 - Own or manage land